 - Notify students in advance if I need to cancel a lesson.

-- Respect the safety of my flute family by moving face-to-face lessons to a remote format (Zoom) in the event of inclement weather.
+- Respect the safety of my flute family by offering lessons virtually in the event of inclement weather.

 - Provide students and parents with a calendar detailing time and location of studio classes, musicales, and other special events.